Liz Shuler: AFL–CIO career

-On July 7, 2009, AFL–CIO Secretary-Treasurer Richard Trumka, then seeking election to the labor federation's presidency, chose Shuler as his running mate for Secretary-Treasurer.
+On July 7, 2009, AFL–CIO Secretary-Treasurer Richard Trumka, then seeking election to the labor federation's presidency, chose Shuler as his running mate for secretary-treasurer.
 Gregory Junemann, president of the International Federation of Professional and Technical Engineers, also ran for the position.
-Shuler defeated Junemann for the position on September 16, 2009.
+Shuler defeated Junemann on September 16, 2009.

-Shuler stated her intent to spend much of her term reaching out to workers under the age of 35 and using new media to reach out to workers, their families, and union supporters.
-She also said she would work with the AFL–CIO's affiliates to balance the federation's budget, which was running a deficit and whose liabilities exceeded its assets by $2.3 million in 2008.
+Shuler stated her intention to spend much of her term reaching out to workers under the age of 35 and using new media to reach out to workers, their families, and union supporters.
+She also said she would work with the AFL–CIO's affiliates to balance the federation's budget; in 2008, it had a deficit and liabilities that exceeded its assets by $2.3 million.

 Trumka appointed Shuler head of the AFL–CIO's youth outreach efforts.
-Under the AFL–CIO constitution, Shuler became the acting AFL–CIO President upon Trumka's death on August 5, 2021.
+Under the AFL–CIO constitution, Shuler became the acting AFL–CIO president upon Trumka's death on August 5, 2021.
 On August 20, she was elected to fill the remainder of Trumka's term through June 2022.
-On June 12, 2022, Shuler was unanimously elected to a full four year-term as President of the AFL–CIO, becoming the first woman to be elected and serve as leader of the AFL–CIO in its 68-year history.
+On June 12, 2022, Shuler was unanimously elected to a full four-year term as president of the AFL–CIO, becoming the first woman elected to serve as leader of the AFL–CIO in its 68-year history.

 Shuler spoke at the 2024 Democratic National Convention on August 19, 2024.

 Other activities

-Shuler is active in the Women's Campaign Fund, a political action committee which supports pro-choice women running for election to political office, and a supporter of the International Women's Democracy Center.
-She has also been active in the Oregon and Washington chapters of Women in the Trades, organizations which promote opportunities for women in the blue-collar skilled trades.
+Shuler is active in the Women's Campaign Fund, a political action committee that supports pro-choice women running for election to political office, and she is a supporter of the International Women's Democracy Center.
+She has also been active in the Oregon and Washington chapters of Women in the Trades, organizations that promote opportunities for women in the blue-collar skilled trades.